Consensys/doc.goquorum/docs/Reference/API-Methods.md

         "0x8d34a594b286087f45029daad2d5a8fd42f70abb0ae2492429a256a2ba4cb0dd"
         ```

-!!!error "Frequent issues"
+!!! error "Frequent issues"

-    * If the contract is already under the process of extension, a call to extend it again will fail:
+    * If you attempt to extend a contract in the process of being extended, the following error is returned:

         ```text
         Error: contract extension in progress for the given contract address
         ```

     * The recipient can approve the extension only once.

-        Executing `quorumExtension.approveExtension` once the extension process is completed will result in the
+      Executing `quorumExtension.approveExtension` once the extension process is completed results in the
       following error:

         ```text
         Error: contract extension process complete. nothing to accept